Personality Isn’t permanent

 - How do you want to be different?

 Both exercises serve as a tool to think of new thoughts, emotions and future images.
-And with new mental thoughts your input will start to change.

 Your input determines your outlook.
 Your outlook determines your output, and your output determines your future.– Zig Ziglar